wp-plugins/a-year-before/readme.txt

 == Description ==

-With »A Year Before« you can show the titles of the articles, which were written a certain time ago.
+With »A Year Before« you can show the titles of the articles which were written a certain time ago.
 So you can show in a »historical corner«, what happend in your blog e.g. 30 days, 6 months or a year before.
+Yout can use it as a wordpress-widget or put it in your theme as a php-function with parameters.

 == Installation ==

 === Using widgets in wordpress ===

-1. Download the plugin and put the file ayb_posts.php in the plugin-folder of your  Wordpress-installation.
+1. Download the plugin and put the directory "a-year-before" in the plugin-folder of your wordpress-installation.
 2. Then activate the plugin.
-3. Simple activate the plugin, pull the widget in the sidebar (themes/widgets) and configure it there.
+3. Go "Themes/Widgets" and pull the widget in the sidebar.
+Ready to go!
+Configure it, if you want.

 ===  Not using widgets in wordpress ===